MooersLab/annotated-bibliography-org/README.md

 # Template for making annotated bibliography in org-mode

-An annotated bibliography is used to summarize notes about papers being read during a research project.
+An annotated bibliography summarizes notes about papers being read during a research project.
+It is one of several methods for working with the knowledge gleaned from reading.

 Org-mode is an enhanced markup language that supports the writing of scientific manuscripts.
+Org-mode descended from Outline-mode.
+It supports managing documents with a hierarchical structure.
+After folding the sections, subtrees of the document are easy to shuffle using the Meta-UP or Meta-Down keys.
+This feature eases the reorganizing of a doc.
 It was developed for use with the Emacs text editor.

 The summary is stored in the annote field in the BibTeX entry in the BibTeX file, like in the example below: